python/typed_ast/update_process.md

    to compile and parse things without type information.
    ([5e1885c](https://github.com/python/typed_ast/commit/5e1885cf54e1434a9422f3f797ecb1ed6fb42fb6))
 8. Port over the changes related to parsing type comments.
 Use git history to guide you here.
-Diffing the previous `ast3` against it's external symbol update commit  will show you which changes you need to make, and diffing the previous `ast3` against the current work in progress can be helpful for quickly finding where to put them.
+Diffing the previous `ast3` against its external symbol update commit  will show you which changes you need to make, and diffing the previous `ast3` against the current work in progress can be helpful for quickly finding where to put them.
 You'll need to make `Python.asdl`